 Table of Contents

-1. About this Guide2

-2. The Players
+Section 2.
+The Players

-a.
-Local
+Local Parismal

-b.
-Regional

-c.
-State
+Regional State

-d.
-Federal
+Federal Federal

-u. rederai
+rederar

-3. The Process
+Section 3.
+The Process

-a.
 Policies and Plans

-i.
 Overview

-ii.
 Best Practices

-iii.
 Opportunities for input

-b.
 Programs

-i.
 Overview

-ii.
 Best Practices

-iii.
 Opportunities for input

-c.
 Projects

-i.
 Overview

-ii.
 Funding

-iii.
 Opportunities for input/stages of a project

-4. Guide to Providing Input30
+Section 4.
+Guide to Providing Input

-a.
 Engaging Decision-makers

-b.
 Engaging the Community

-c.
 Making the case for bicycling and walking

-d.
 Staying Engaged

-e.
 Seeking Elected or Appointed Office

 Appendix

-1. Resources
+- Resources

-2. Key connections between transportation, health and
+Key connections between transportation, health and sustainability

-sustainability

 About this Guide

 Have you wondered how you would go about requesting bike lanes on a road near your house?

 Or why there aren't more sidewalks in your city?

 Or just how you would help guide your community to be more bike-friendly?
 This guide is a resource for individuals, local organizations, community coalitions, neighborhood groups, the faith community and others interested in promoting and creating bicycle- and pedestrian-friendly neighborhoods and communities.
 Bikeable and walkable communities are places where people of all ages and abilities can easily enjoy walking, bicycling or using a wheelchair for both pleasure and purpose.
 Our communities can be healthier places to live and work, where walking and biking are easy, everyday activities.
 Bicycling and walking are also referred to as "active transportation."
 This guide explains how public policy is made in your community.
 It introduces you to the local officials who design and maintain your neighborhoods and communities.
 With tips on how to work with your local elected and appointed officials, and pointers on building relationships with media, you can lead your community to become more bikeable and walkable.